mikehuntemann/9x16/02-network-attached-media/05-what-does-the-network-want.md

 ## What does the network want?
 (General)
 // Intro: What changed from the shift from desktop to mobile
 // Zuckerberg quote for engagement rates (2012)
+> “First there are more users, right, obviously.
+The second is that per person who is using Facebook on mobile there is more engagement and they are spending more time.
+And third is that per amount of time people spend on mobile we think we can make a lot more money than we do on desktop, too.” – [Mark Zuckerberg](https://youtu.be/o2wPzjH2xwA?t=141)

 The internet has another fundamental problem: monetization.
 Most social media platforms that survived the initial start-up and venture capital phase have an ad-centric business model or were merged into one.
 The initial narration is always: scale the community, then introduce ads to generate revenue and support (full-time) content creators to continue and create a media business.